ray-project/ray/doc/source/cluster/running-applications/job-submission/index.md

 To get started with the Ray Jobs API, check out the [quickstart](jobs-quickstart) guide, which walks you through the CLI tools for submitting and interacting with a Ray Job.
 This is suitable for any client that can communicate over HTTP to the Ray Cluster.
-If needed, Ray Jobs also provides APIs for [programmatic job submission](ray-job-sdk) and [job submission using REST](ray-job-rest-api).
+If needed, the Ray Jobs API also provides APIs for [programmatic job submission](ray-job-sdk) and [job submission using REST](ray-job-rest-api).

-# Running Jobs Interactively
+## Running Jobs Interactively

 If you would like to run an application *interactively* and see the output in real time (for example, during development or debugging), you can: